 The UNESCO listed town of Cordoba is home to one of the most impressive buildings in Spain, the Mezquita.
-The city is the perfect size city for a 2-day visit.
+2 days in Cordoba is the perfect amount of time to see the old town and main UNESCO sites.

 Cordoba was once the capital of Spain.
 The old quarter, clustered around the famous Mezquita, is a stunning mix of Moorish, Jewish and Spanish architecture.
 Once home to over half a million the city was among the biggest in Europe and considered a place of high culture in the middle ages.